 Items can be removed from the Recipe by clicking the trash can icon.

 The next page that appears will display the items that are currently being used in the Recipe.
 You will click the Link button.

 A window will appear where you will choose the POS items that you would like to link to the recipe.
+All the POS items used by your organization will appear in this modal if you are an admin user.
 Once you've chosen the items, click Add.

 The items you selected will appear in the dialogue box underneath Add.
 You can remove items from this field by clicking the x to the right of the item name.

 To complete your item selection, click Next.
 Another window will appear where you can specify the Sales Usage Qty that is tied to the POS item.